MCI Communications: Licensing and build-out

+Late in 1994, MCI re-hired Vint Cerf as SVP Engineering to build a commercial Internet backbone network (MCI.NET) and also undertook to build the very Broadband Network Service (vBNS) for the National Science Foundation after the National Science Foundation Network (NSFNET) was shut down.

 In October 1994, BT Group acquired 20% of the company for $4.3 billion.

 In November 1995, MCI introduced 1-800-MUSIC-NOW, a short-lived telephone-based and online music store.

 Purchase by WorldCom

 BT made an offer to purchase the rest of the company in November 1996 for $22 billion.
 In October 1997, GTE, now a part of Verizon, made a bid to purchase MCI for $28 billion in cash.
 WorldCom offered $34.7 billion in stock, higher than either the BT or GTE offers, which was accepted by MCI on November 10, 1997.
 On September 15, 1998 the transaction was consummated and the merged company renamed MCI WorldCom.
 Two years later, the "MCI" part was dropped.